Bright Heralded Single-Photon Source Saturating Theoretical Single-photon Purity

-In the silicon waveguide, two pump photon of $\omega_{p}$ frequency annihilate, and two daughter photons of $\omega_{s}$ and $\omega_{i}$ frequencies are created, which are symmetrically located on both sides of the pump frequency.
-The SFWM spectrum spans over 12~THz~\cite{haradaFrequencyPolarizationCharacteristics2010}.
-To obtain signal and idler photons and filter out the pump light in the waveguide, a dense wavelength division multiplexer (DWDM) with 0.6 nm FWHM after the chip was implemented to reject the residual pump and separate signal (ITU channel C39 1546.92 nm) and idler (ITU channel C28 1554.94 nm) photons into different channels with an isolation of 107~dB.
-The filtered photons are sent to superconducting nanowire single photon detectors (SNSPD) after passing through a PC.
-The detection efficiency of SNSPD is about 71\%, and the dark rate is about 300~Hz.
-We implement coincidence measurement through a multi-channel time-correlated single photon counting (TCSPC) instrument with a bin-width of 100~ps.
+In the spiral waveguide, two pump photons annihilate for the creation of two daughter photons of frequencies $\omega_{s}$ (signal) and $\omega_{i}$ (idler), which symmetrically surround the pump frequency $\omega_{p}$.
+The signal/idler spectrum typically spans over 12~THz~\cite{haradaFrequencyPolarizationCharacteristics2010}, and we choose to use the International Telecommunication Union (ITU) channels C39 (1546.92~nm) and C28 (1554.94~nm) for the signal and idler outputs, respectively.
+To reject the residual pump photons, a dense wavelength divisional multiplexer (DWDM) which has 0.6~nm passband and non-adjacent channel isolation of no less than 105~dB, is applied after the spiral waveguide chip.
+The filtered photons are sent to a pair of superconducting nanowire single-photon detectors (SNSPDs) with their polarization controlled by a PC before each detector input for optimal detection efficiencies.
+These SNSPDs feature about 71\% detection efficiency, $\sim$300~Hz dark count rate per channel, and 80~ps time jitter.
+Note that in measuring the heralded single-photon purity, one of the detectors is replaced by the HBT setup (dashed box).
+A multi-channel time-correlated single photon counting (TCSPC) instrument is used for correlation measurement.